irfanhakim-as/linux-wiki/topics/touchpad.md

    sudo udevadm control --reload-rules && sudo udevadm trigger
    ```

-   Your Magic Trackpad clone should now be using the `hid-multitouch` driver and should work as intended.
+   Your Magic Trackpad clone should now be using the `hid-multitouch` driver and work as intended.

 4. **(Optional)** Note that due to the way the `udev` rules file is set up, this workaround will only work for the Magic Trackpad clone, while _breaking_ an actual, original Apple Magic Trackpad 2.
 To revert it, rename the rules file: